-Ramona book and a movie feature
+Ramona book and a movie 3rd grade

 Ramona Book and Movie Night

 Did you know Beverly Cleary turns 100 this month on April 12?
-I’ve been seeing this bit of trivia pop up all over my Facebook feed, and thought this was the perfect time to post our Ramona book and a movie night.
+I’ve been seeing this bit of trivia pop up all over my Facebook feed, and I thought this was the perfect time to post our Ramona book and a movie night.
 I very clearly remember reading Ramona as a kid, and loving her crazy antics, I couldn’t wait to share the books with my kids for a homeschool reading assignment.

-Well, a few months ago I got to do just that.
+Well, a few months ago, I got to do just that.

 Ramona book and a movie

-{This post contains affiliate links marked with a *.
+{This post contains affiliate links.
 For more information read my disclosure page}

 Assigning the Ramona books to read

-This time around I did something a little bit different.
-Since the Ramona books* are an entire series (and the link goes to all of them) and I was fairly sure the Ramona movie was going to be an amalgamation of all the books, I just checked all of them out of the library.
+This time around, I did something a little bit different.
+Since the Ramona books are an entire series (and the link goes to all of them) and I was fairly sure the Ramona movie was going to be an amalgamation of all the books, I just checked all of them out of the library.
 I even had duplicates of some Ramona books.

 Then I set the kids loose for a month.
-I told them “Read as many Ramona books as you can before the month is over, and then we’ll watch the movie.”
+I told them, “Read as many Ramona books as you can before the month is over, and then we’ll watch the movie.”
 Every day I’d hear a new story about Ramona, or they’d tell me how much they sympathized with Ramona and how she felt.

 It made my heart sing as they giggled at her antics.